Sport in North Korea: 2010 World Cup

 The Chollima did not qualify for any further World Cup finals until they advanced to the 2010 FIFA World Cup.
 Both Koreas qualified for the 2010 finals.
 Based on the group stage draw, the two Korean sides would not have been able to meet until at least the semi-finals of the knockout stage.
-The North Korean team failed to get past the group stages, finishing bottom of the group and losing all three matches.
+The North Korean team failed to get past the group stage, finishing bottom of the group and losing all three matches.

 Domestic football

-North Korea has domestic leagues for both men and women, and all games take place at Kim Il-sung Stadium in Pyongyang.
+North Korea has domestic leagues for both men and women, and all games take place at Kim Jong-Il Stadium in Pyongyang.
 Traditionally major teams in the men's league include April 25, Pyongyang City, and Rimyongsu Sports Club.

 In September 2010, the first official friendly match between a domestic football team and a foreign club took place in the Kim Il-sung Stadium, featuring the German All Stars, an expatriate team from Singapore.
 The North Korean team won the two consecutive days matches (1-0 and 4-2).

 In 2018, the German All Stars returned to Pyongyang, taking part in 2 friendlies against DPRK Premier League team Hwaebul Sports Club.
 After a 7-0 drumming in the first game, GAS stepped into the Kim Il Sung Stadium, narrowly losing 4-2.
 Thomas Nock scored the first goal for the German side, before Fraser Tyler became the first Englishman to score in the DPRK, with a superb swerving strike from the left side of the area.
 Despite 2 defeats in under a week, the Germans clawed back some pride, defeating Hwaebul in a penalty shootout by 7 goals to 6.